hpcleuven/VscDocumentation/source/jobs/running_jobs.rst

 This page covers the more basic Slurm use, including starting jobs, basic job management and some templates for job scripts for various scenarios.
 It is the minimum a user should master.
-A second page describes :ref:`more advanced use of Slurm <Antwerp advanced Slurm>`.
+A second page describes :ref:`more advanced use of Slurm <job advanced>`.

 Since the start of the VSC, Torque and Moab were used as the resource manager and scheduler respectively.
 The resource manager is responsible for keeping track of resources and making